unilaiva/unilaiva-songbook/README.md

 Our project requires only some pretty standard LaTeX packages, which are included in many LaTeX installations by default, to be installed on the system.
-They are all included with `\usepackage` commands in the beginning of the project's main file: `mielikinetiikka-songbook.tex`.
+They are all included with `\usepackage` commands in the beginning of the project's main file: `unilaiva-songbook.tex`.

 One of the package dependencies, `songs`, is included in the project tree and used instead of a one possibly installed on the system.
 This